How to get the best car insurance

 Up to 75% NCB discount

-You could get up to 75% no claims discount, plus up to 20% off for buying online with An Post Insurance.
+You could get up to 75% no claims discount, plus up to 15% discount online with An Post Insurance.

 Make sure your personal details are kept up to date as they can affect the cost of your policy and leaving them incorrect could invalidate your insurance.